 The Invisible Hand component refers to every game participant’s common sense of fair play and equanimity.

 Game theory has helped to address some issues that could not be explained by other schools of economic thought.
-For example, game theory helps to explain the concept of imperfect competition, which not all economic models allow for.
+For example, this theory helps to explain the concept of imperfect competition.

-One of the first pioneers of the field was John von Neumann, although there have been many other contributors, such as John Nash, who developed the Nash Equilibrium.
+One of the pioneers of the field was John von Neumann.
+John Nash, author of the Nash Equilibrium also contributed.

 Find Out More About Your Favourite Economic Theory

-Although there are a number of economic theories and models out there, it’s worthwhile spending some time familiarising yourself with the most famous economic models.
+There are a number of economic theories and models out there, making it worth your while to spend some time familiarising yourself with the best-known ones.
 You can do so by reading books on the subject.
-This is for a variety of reasons, not least because:

-If you decide that an Economics tutor would be the best way to help you learn more about these important economic theories, then you could look for your A Level Economics tutor on an online tutoring site.
-Sites such as Superprof have a range of economics tutors who are very familiar with all the major economic theories listed above, and they would be happy to help you deepen your knowledge of these models.
+If you decide that an Economics tutor would be the best way to help you learn more about these important economic theories or if you need an A Level Economics tutor, sites such as Superprof have a range of economics tutors.

 If you'd like to read up on the financial crisis of 2008, click here.